The Terrace Coffee House and Restaurant is open Wednesday to Sunday 11 – 4 pm*

 The Jump Winter Gallery

-The Brantwood Trust undertook a major redevelopment project for the building during the winter 2016–17.
 It was a daunting undertaking, with thousands of Ruskin devotees and lovers of the Lake District invested in the future of Brantwood.
-But with their help and that of Mr Ruskin – even his views were consulted! – along with the tremendous effort of all our staff, local tradesmen and our architect, The Terrace has become a staple for locals, visitors to Brantwood and visitors to the Lake District alike.
+Ruskin’s coach was moved up to the main house under the archway and the Jumping Jenny to a new awning on the terrace.
+This allowed us to enlarge the floor space both inside and out, making the best of the views of Coniston Water and fells beyond.
+With the tremendous effort of all our staff, local tradesmen and our architect, The Terrace has become a staple for locals, visitors to Brantwood and visitors to the Lake District alike.